fluent/fluent-bit-docs/filter/kubernetes.md

 # Kubernetes

-The _Kubernetes Filter_ allows to enrich your log files with Kubernetes metadata.
+Fluent Bit _Kubernetes Filter_ allows to enrich your log files with Kubernetes metadata.

-When Fluent Bit is deployed in Kubernetes as a DaemonSet and configured to read the log files from the containers \(using tail plugin\), this filter aims to perform the following operations:
+When Fluent Bit is deployed in Kubernetes as a DaemonSet and configured to read the log files from the containers \(using tail or systemd input plugins), this filter aims to perform the following operations:

 * Analyze the Tag and extract the following metadata:
-  * POD Name
+  * Pod Name
   * Namespace
   * Container Name
   * Container ID
 * Query Kubernetes API Server to obtain extra metadata for the POD in question:
-  * POD ID
+  * Pod ID
   * Labels
   * Annotations